AUAP/AP2018/class05/class05.md

 - Object Oriented Programming
   - A programming paradigm
+  - The formal programming concept of objects was introduced in the mid-1960s with Simula 67, a major revision of Simula I, a programming language designed for discrete event simulation, created by Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center in Oslo.
+(Wikipedia)
   - A program execution is regarded as a physical model, simulating the behavior of either a real or imaginary part of the world (Madsen et al, 1993, p.16)
   - Objects are used for representing (or modeling) physical phenomena (Madsen et al, 1993, p.18)
   - Objects are computerized material (Madsen et al, 1993, p.18)